lecymeng/awesome-java-algorithms/src/README.md

 ### Quick
 ![alt text][quick-image]

-From [Wikipedia][quick-wiki]: Quicksort (sometimes called partition-exchange sort) is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
+From [Wikipedia][quick-wiki]: Quicksort (sometimes called partition-exchange Sorts) is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.

 __Properties__
 * Worst case performance    O(n^2)